jacquebento/PorfolioApp_phase2/README.md

 I configured the GET/posts route cache strategy so that only non-sensitive data should be cached, the GET /posts/:id to apply role-based access if post is sensitive, the POST /posts to require authentication and sanitize input, the GET /profile/:username to only public info cached; private info not cached and the POST /contact to validate input, preventing spam.

+Authentication and Session Management
+The application uses Google OAuth 2.0 for authentication, allowing users to securely log in with their Google accounts.
+After successful login, an Express session is created and stored in a Secure, HttpOnly cookie to prevent client-side access.
+Sessions include both idle and absolute expiration, ensuring they automatically expire after inactivity or a fixed lifetime.
+Additionally, CSRF protection is implemented to safeguard all state-changing requests, providing a secure and reliable session management system.

+Role-Based Access Control (RBAC)
+Roles
+Guest: Not authenticated.
+User (default after login): Authenticated end-user who owns a profile and content.
+Admin: Elevated privileges for moderation and system management.
+How it’s enforced:
+Role stored in session after Google OAuth (e.g., req.user.role = 'User' | 'Admin').

+Lessons Learned:
+I had a lot of difficulties trying to implement JWT to this project that I couldn't solve for this phase but hopefully will be fully addressed on phase 3.